-LJIC will keep confidential the identity of the complainant, respondent, and witnesses, except as may be permitted by FERPA, as required by law, or as necessary to carry out the Title IX Grievance Process.
+LJIC will keep confidential the identity of the complainant, respondent, and witnesses, except as may be permitted by FERPA, as required by law, or as necessary to carry out the Title IX Investigative and Grievance Process.

-There is no time limit on providing notice/complaints to the Title IX Coordinator.
+There is no time limit on providing notice/complaints to the Title IX Investigator or Title IX Coordinator.
 However, if significant time has passed, the ability to investigate, respond, and provide remedies may be more limited or impossible.